Atemlos durch die Nacht: Other versions

 In 2018, the DJ Black Noize made a remix of this song in the hardstyle style.
 In 2023, the song was remixed by female rapper Shirin David, which eventually became the only version of the song to top the German charts.

+In the thirteenth season of The Voice of Holland, the song was covered by Steffany Markovits.
+The live recording is featured on the album The Blind Auditions #6 (Seizoen 13), which was digitally released on 20 February 2026.